EatTheFuture/image_tools/README.md

 A tool to easily generate custom Open Color IO configurations.

-Currently this only generates configurations based on the Blender 3.0 default configuration, but other configuration templates are planned.

 ### To-do:

 - [x] Save data in the OCIO config file that allows OCIO Maker to re-open the config for further editing.
 Right now, after closing OCIO Maker you have to start all over if you want to change something, which can be obnoxious.
 - [x] Allow specifying custom chromaticity coordinates (currently limited to presets in a menu).
 - [x] Allow specifying a base template config, along with custom reference/working color space.
 - [x] Do reasonable gamut clipping on output transforms.
-- [ ] Do reasonable gamut clipping on input transforms.
+- [x] Do reasonable gamut clipping on input transforms.
 - [ ] Add a template for ACES "lite".
 Essentially, the same as ACES except without the massive list of IDTs (since you'll be adding your own IDTs).
   - [x] "ACES Lite" template added, but not yet complete.
+- [ ] User-adjustable tone mappers (currently WIP).
 - [ ] Support for 3D LUTs.
-- [ ] Allow enabling gamut mapping for OCIO 2.1 configs (once OCIO 2.1 is released).

 # License